On the first anniversary of the

 coroner's office.

-church visits, six hundred gathered in Willard Hall
+church visits, six hundred people gathered in Willard Hall

 at the Women's Temple for a service conducted by the